smith11235/rails-aws/README.md

 	- route53.json
 		* domain name - add to rails-aws.yml
 		* IP from outputs
+		* to port 3000 seamlessly?
+			- probably not

 ## Phase: install nginx, open to 80